Programs of Study

 Santa Rosa Junior College (SRJC) is accredited by the Western Association of Schools and Colleges (WASC).
-Visit https://curriculum.santarosa.edu/programs-study for a list of all of our programs of study.
+Visit our Programs of Study website for a complete list of academic programs.
 Per F-1 visa regulations, all international students must enroll in a minimum of 12 units per semester, or 6 units if admitted for the Summer term.
 F-1 students are not eligible to participate in non-credit programs at SRJC (e.g. community education) unless these classes are incidental to their status and the student is otherwise maintaining status by enrolling in 12 units of credit-bearing courses.
 SRJC offers both Associate's degrees and Certificate Programs, as well as an English as a Second Language (ESL) program.

 Associate's Degrees (AA/AA-T, AS/AS-T)

 International students may also attend SRJC to study one of more than 160 Career Technical Education programs designed to prepare students for careers in the workforce.
 Subjects range from floral design to roofing.
 Certificate programs can take one to four semesters to complete, depending on the number of required units.
-A complete list of certificate programs can be found on our website, here: https://curriculum.santarosa.edu/all-certificates.
+A complete list of certificate programs can also be found on our website.

 Per F-1 visa regulations, international students must demonstrate sufficient English language proficiency to attend colleges and universities in the U.S. For those who do not meet SRJC's English proficiency requirements, SRJC has partnered with ELS Language Centers to provide all levels of English as a Foreign Language instruction in an intensive format.
 If your goal is to attend Santa Rosa Junior College, but you haven’t met the English Language Proficiency requirement, you can attend ELS first.
 Avoid taking the TOEFL/IELTS by completing ELS level 109 and then transferring directly into an academic program at SRJC.